saltzm/cgen/README.md

 }
 ```

+If you're unconvinced that this is useful, or concerned that this is too verbose, check out
+[an example of using cgen to write classes in C](#getting-more-opinionated-with-our-class-design) for a more powerful example.

 # Motivation
 C++ template metaprogramming is Turing complete...
 But would you ever really want to write a whole program in it?